-The Frontage Road is a low capacity, one-way drive only permitted along the corridors referenced in Figure (5) Street Types Plan.
+The Frontage Road is a low capacity, one-way drive only permitted parallel to major corridors.
 These optional streets help to calm traffic along busier corridors by adding on-street parking near store fronts, enhancing pedestrian facilities and increasing access.
 This parallel facility creates a multi-way boulevard, Refer to the typical plan and section in Figure (13) and the Multiway Boulevard example in Figure (14).
 Frontage Roads do not count towards block perimeter requirements.